 Another way to capture attention is to play with humor.
 Try creating a subject line that makes your readers chuckle – and want to know more.

 Before you start typing, ask yourself: what is the action I want my readers to take?
 Depending on your email this could be event sign-ups, product purchases, visitors to the website or even gaining more followers on Facebook.
 Even a routine newsletter email should have a clear focus.
 Here at BizzyWeb our monthly newsletter has two goals: increase event sign-ups and send people back to our blog.
 When you have a clear goal in mind, craft your email toward that goal.
-It should be obvious to your readers what they should do.
+It should be obvious to your readers what they should do with the following:

 - Come from an immediately recognizable address (e.g., “firstname.lastname@example.org” or “email@example.com”)